Top Banner

 State Scientific and Natural Areas (SNAs) are exceptional environments where Minnesota's biodiversity thrives, rare species are protected, and the state's unique natural features can be discovered and studied.
 Several SNAs are within close driving distance to the station.
 The designation of some of these areas as SNAs was thanks, in part, to efforts by researchers at the Itasca Station.
 For a full list of State Scientific and Natural Areas, see the DNR website.

-Itasca SNA map
+SNA map near Itasca

 Itasca Wilderness Sanctuary SNA